Fraunhofer-AISEC/codyze-evaluator/documentation/docs/methodology.md

 ### The Code Property Graph (CPG) as Source Code Representation

-Internally, the OpenStack Checker translates the TOE's code base and configuration to a [Code Property Graph (CPG)](https://github.com/Fraunhofer-AISEC/cpg).
+Internally, the Codyze Evaluator translates the TOE's code base and configuration to a [Code Property Graph (CPG)](https://github.com/Fraunhofer-AISEC/cpg).
 This is a graph representation abstracting from different programming languages, and including various information which are required for static code analysis.
 In particular, it includes the following sub-graphs: